elliottcoops/Number-Plate-Recognition/README.md

 ## Flask app

-If you want to run the interactive flask app, navigate to the `number_plate_app` directory
+If you want to run the interactive flask app, navigate to the `number_plate_app` directory.

 1. Run `python app.py` to locally host the app
 2. Head to `http://127.0.0.1:5000` in any browser to load